veteran29/KP-Liberation/wiki/developer/internal_module.md

 #### Common functions instead of commands

-KP Liberation framework contains a set of "common" functions, these functions shall be prefered over built in commands whenever possible.
+KP Liberation framework contains a set of "common" functions, these functions shall be preferred over built in commands whenever possible.